REPUTATION MANAGEMENT FOR HVAC REPAIR

 If it’s determined that a service professional has been involved in fraudulent behavior, their listing will no longer be included in searches on the site.

 Angi is not required to remove reviews upon your request, thanks to Section 230 of the Communications Decency Act.
-But if a review contains information that is untrue, or if something infringes upon a copyright (in accordance with the Digital Millennium Copyright Act or DMCA), a legal professional from Reputation Rhino can obtain the court order(s) necessary for having the review removed from Angi.
+But if a review contains untrue information or if something infringes upon a copyright (per the Digital Millennium Copyright Act or DMCA), a legal professional from Reputation Rhino can obtain the court order(s) necessary to remove the review from Angi.

 Social Media Management for HVAC Repair